syncpoint/signal/README.md

 b() // 4
 ```

 And finally, signals can be passed around like ordinary values (which they are).
 The following example is a 16-bit ripple-carry adder using full adders (2 x XOR, 2 x AND, 1 x OR).
+That's a grand total of 113 signals.

 ```javascript
 import * as R from 'ramda'